SAP/code-pal-for-abap/pages/how-to-execute.md

 ## Executing via Code Inspector (CI)

-Start the transaction `SCI` or `SCII`, inform the object selection as well as a global check variant (for instance, you could provide the global variant `Y_CODE_PAL` which is a preset variant containing all existing checks and delivered along with the toolkit).
+Start the transaction `SCI` or `SCII`, inform the object selection as well as a global check variant* (for instance, you could provide the global variant `Y_CODE_PAL` which is a preset variant containing all existing checks and delivered along with the toolkit).

 ![code inspector execution](imgs/sap-gui-code-inspector.png)

+* It is also possible to execute code pal with a profile (instead of a variant).
+For that, plesae refer to transaction: Y_CODE_PAL_PROFILE.

 ## Executing via ABAP Test Cockpit (ATC)

 ![sap gui execution](imgs/execute-sap-gui.png)

-In the tab `Options`, you have to inform your global check variant:
+In the tab `Options`, you have to inform your global check variant*:

 ![sap gui atc execution](imgs/sap-gui-atc.png)